jakeberv/bifrost/README.md

 ### Acknowledgements and dependencies

 `bifrost` builds on substantial work from `mvMORPH`, `phytools`, `ape`, `future`, and `future.apply`.
-The greedy search algorithim is adapted from [Mitov et al 2019](https://www.pnas.org/doi/10.1073/pnas.1813823116) and [Smith et al 2023](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.19099).
+The greedy search algorithm is adapted from [Mitov et al 2019](https://www.pnas.org/doi/10.1073/pnas.1813823116) and [Smith et al 2023](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.19099).
 See the `DESCRIPTION` file for complete dependency and version information.

 The name of our R package is inspired by the Bifröst, the rainbow bridge of Norse mythology that connects Earth (Midgard) and Asgard within the cosmic structure of Yggdrasil, the Tree of Life, echoing how our framework links observable data to hidden evolutionary shifts across the history of life.